Search for quasar pairs with Gaia astrometric data IV. Confirmation of 17 dual quasars and 143 projected quasars: Notes on individual systems

 \subsubsection{J1048+0950}

-The spectra of the two members are consistent with quasars at z= 1.67, with a separation of 4.389$\arcsec$, and a transverse distance of 36.9 kpc.
-Small but noticeable differences are seen in the C IV, C III], and Mg II emission lines.
-Together with the absence of deflactors between the members in the image, we favor a dual quasar.
+The spectra of the two members are consistent with quasars at z$\sim$1.677, with a separation of 4.389$\arcsec$ and a transverse distance of 36.9 kpc.
+Significant differences in strength and profile (see left shoulders of the C IV and C III] lines in the blue spectrum) can be seen in the emission lines.
+Together with the absence of deflators between the members in the image, we favor a dual quasar classification.